risk-first/website/docs/risks/Feature-Risks/Implementation-Risk.md

 **Threat**:  Implementation risks are more prevalent in certain areas of computing, such as concurrency, memory management, security, algorithms with complex time/space tradeoffs and so on.
 See [Complexity Risk](/tags/Complexity-Risk) and [Security Risk](/tags/Security-Risk).

+### 6. Regressions

+**Threat**: Existing features in your software get broken when you add new ones.
+Customers don't have the features they expect.

 :::tip Anecdote Corner

 Implementation Risks lead to bugs and disappointed clients, but often the results are more serious.
 The original wireless (WiFi) network protocol, [IEEE 802.11](https://en.wikipedia.org/wiki/IEEE_802.11) from 1997 was supposed to offer security via [WEP - Wired Equivalent Privacy](https://en.wikipedia.org/wiki/Wired_Equivalent_Privacy).
 However, there were severe design flaws in the algorithm and in the early 2000's it was proven to be completely insecure to the point that you could fairly trivially recover a WEP pass-key just by snooping the encrypted network.